 Gross National Happiness (GNH)

-The fourth Druk Gyalpo, Jigme Sinye Wangchuk at the age of 18, coined the term “Gross National Happiness” (GNH) in 1972.
-He put through a proposition that Gross National Product (GNP) was an insufficient measurement of the success of a country.
+The fourth Druk Gyalpo, Jigme Sinye Wangchuck coined the term “Gross National Happiness” (GNH) in 1972.
+He put through a proposition that Gross National Product (GNP) was an insufficient measurement of the development of a country.
 GNP and GDP (Gross Domestic Product) were deemed as metrics that over-emphasized on production, consumption and therefore, material wealth.
-They did not take into account a country’s level of well-being and happiness.
+GDP did not take into account the people's well-being and happiness level.

-The concept of GNH thus provides a guiding principle behind policy making to ensure there is a balance between both material and non-material factors, with an emphasis on harmonious living, conservation of environment and the protection of their sacred traditions and culture.
+The concept of Gross National Happiness (GNH) thus provides a guiding principle behind policy-making to ensure there is a balance between both material and non-material factors.
+GNH philosophy emphasis on harmonious living, conservation of the environment and the protection of sacred traditions and culture.

-The fourth King made sure GNH was the DNA of policy making by incorporating it in the Constitution of Bhutan which was passed two years after he stepped down from the.
-Any policies implemented were done so with GNH in mind.
+The fourth King made sure GNH was the DNA of policymaking by incorporating it in the Constitution of Bhutan which was passed two years after he stepped down from the throne.
+All the policies implemented in Bhutan were done so with GNH in mind.

 Internationally, the concept of GNH was welcomed with open arms.
-Perhaps, it was becoming clear to society at large that after a century focused on economic growth or an obsession with GDP, society, though wealthier came with its set of distinct societal problems such as crime, work-family balance, and dysfunctional family relationships and other challenges associated with the environment.
+Perhaps, it was becoming clear to society at large that after a century of focusing on economic growth or an obsession with GDP, society, though wealthier came with its set of distinct societal problems such as crime, work-family balance, dysfunctional family relationships and other challenges associated with the environment.

 Following the first proposition in 1972 by the Fourth King, countries like Thailand, South Korea, Dubai and Canada released their own version of their Happiness Index.
 Most notably, in 2011, the United Nations General Assembly passed Resolution 65/309 titled “Happiness: towards a holistic approach to development” and this resolution was adopted unanimously by the General Assembly in July 2011, placing “happiness” on the global development agenda.

-In 2005, the Royal Government of Bhutan made a decision to apply this theoretical concept to a practical one.
+In 2005, the Royal Government of Bhutan decided to apply this theoretical concept to a practical one.
 The Centre for Bhutan Studies (CBS) was commissioned to implement the concept and a survey in 2007 resulting in the creation of the GNH index came to fruition.